BJP releases candidates list for Karnataka Legislative Council elections

 Shankar was not fielded in the Assembly bypolls with a promise that he would be made an MLC and a minister later.
 As the MLC elections neared, Nagaraj and Vishwanath renewed efforts to secure ministerial berths through the legislative council.

 Vishwanath's hopes have been dashed with the announcement of the list of candidates.
-The Legislative Council elections have been necessitated as the term of seven members- Naseer Ahmed, Jayamma, MC Venugopal, NS Bose Raju, HM Revanna (all Congress), TA Sharavana from JD(S) and independent DU Mallikarjuna- will end on June 30.
+The Legislative Council elections have been necessitated as the term of seven members- Naseer Ahmed, Jayamma, M C Venugopal, N S Bose Raju, H M Revanna (all Congress), T A Sharavana from JD(S) and independent DU Mallikarjuna- will end on June 30.